vyges/vyges-ip-template/Developer_Guide.md

 ### AI Context Structure

-The template includes several AI context files designed for different environments:
+The template now uses **VyContext** extensions for AI-assisted development:

-- **`.vyges-ai-context.json`** — Comprehensive development context with conventions, patterns, and AI prompts
+- **VyContext VSCode Extension** — Comprehensive development context with conventions, patterns, and AI prompts
-- **`.cursorrules`** — Cursor-specific development rules and conventions
+- **VyContext Cursor Extension** — Cursor-specific development rules and conventions
-- **`.copilot-chat-context.md`** — GitHub Copilot chat context for VSCode
+- **`.vyges-ip-template.yml`** — Role-based configuration that drives VyContext behavior
 - **`Developer_Guide.md`** — This comprehensive guide with AI prompts and workflows

 ### Using AI Mode in Different Environments

 #### 1. Cursor Editor
+- Install the **VyContext Cursor Extension** from the extensions marketplace
 - Open the repository in Cursor.
-Cursor will automatically detect `.cursorrules` and load Vyges conventions.
+VyContext will automatically detect `.vyges-ip-template.yml` and load role-based context
-- The AI context from `.vyges-ai-context.json` is available for reference.
 - Use prompts like:
   - "Create a SystemVerilog UART transmitter module following Vyges conventions"
   - "What vyges expand command should I use to add FPGA support to this project?"